See it: 11 people rescued after plane crashes into the ocean off the coast of Florida

 Weather conditions in Melbourne, Florida, consisted of 17 mph wind speeds, with a high chance for showers and thunderstorms, and an 80% chance of precipitation, according to the National Weather Service.

-The Coast Guard said all 10 people are reportedly accounted for and are being brought to emergency medical services for further evaluation.
+The Coast Guard said all 11 people were brought to emergency medical services for further evaluation.

 SEVERE STORMS TO DRENCH FLORIDA WITH MUCH-NEEDED RAIN AMID EXTREME DROUGHT CONDITIONS